 Bernadette Alvear Fa DDS, Assistant Professor

-Department of Integrated Reconstructive Dental Sciences, Dugoni School of Dentistry
+Department of Preventive and Restorative Dentistry (formerly the Department of Integrated Reconstructive Dental Sciences), Dugoni School of Dentistry

 Jordan Arron Jew MS, Research Assistant